weipin/jewzruxin/README.md

 The solicited state is represented by the property `solicited` of HTTPCycle.
 If the value of `solicited` is true, Jewzruxin will keep resending the request until it receives the response data.

-Most of the convenience methods accept an argument `solicited` which will be assigned as the property `solicited`.
+Most of the convenience methods accept an argument `solicited` which will be assigned as the property `solicited` of HTTPCycle.

 HTTPSession
 ----
 Each HTTPCycle references to a HTTPSession which does all the heavy lifting.
 The class HTTPSession is a thin wrapper around the class NSURLSession.

 ### The default session
-If you don't pass in a HTTPSession when you create a HTTPCycle, a default HTTPSession will be used.
+If you don't pass in a HTTPSession when you create a HTTPCycle, the default HTTPSession will be used.
 The default HTTPSession is a singleton returned by the type method `defaultSession` of HTTPSession.
 If you change a property of this HTTPSession, the change will affect all the HTTPCycle objects reference to this session.

 ### Backing HTTPCycle properties through HTTPSession
 It's common to have the same values for certain properties across multiple HTTPCycle objects.
 Jewzruxin offers a way to make this task easier.
 For these properties, you can assign the values to a HTTPSession and leave the corresponding properties of the HTTPCycle objects as nil.
-For these HTTPCycle objects, the HTTPSession object they reference to will provide the values.
+The HTTPSession object these HTTPCycle objects reference to will provide the values.

 For example, if you set an array of HTTPProcessor subclass objects as the property `requestProcessors` of a HTTPSession, all the HTTPCycle objects reference to this HTTPSession will return this array as the value of the property `requestProcessors`, as long as the property `requestProcessors` of the HTTPCycle is nil.